Division (The Gazette album)

 Is the first release that does not include promotional singles since their sixth EP Gama.

-A Japanese tour, called Live Tour12 -Division- Groan of Diplosomia 01, to promote the album, was held on October 8, 2012, at the Yokosuka Arts Theatre and finished on November 29, 2012, at the NHK Hall with a total of 24 performances.
+A Japanese tour, called Live Tour12 -Division- Groan of Diplosomia 01, to promote the album, began on October 8, 2012, at the Yokosuka Arts Theatre and finished on November 29, 2012, at the NHK Hall with a total of 24 performances.

 The second part of the tour called Live Tour13 -Division- Groan of Diplosomia 02 with a total of 6 performances began on February 2, 2013, and finished in the final concert Melt on Saitama Super Arena.

 A DVD was released with recorded live footage of the Melt concert on June 26, 2013.

 The album scored number 3 on the Oricon Daily Charts and number 4 on the Oricon Weekly Charts, selling 23,051 copies in its first week.